The major blunders in our conversations

 technical conversation blunders.

-of their suitability to the topic or the situation
+regardless of their suitability to the topic or the situation.

 There are people who call everything